The Equilibrium Response of Atmospheric Machine-Learning Models to Uniform Sea Surface Temperature Warming: Results

 The mean climatology of precipitation is reasonably well captured by all models (Fig.~\ref{fig:pr}a-e).
 The global-mean precipitation simulated by cBottle, ACE2, and AM4 agrees closely with observed estimates from the GPCP dataset, while NeuralGCM produces slightly higher values (Fig.~\ref{fig:pr}).

 Under uniform SST warming, all models simulate an increase in global-mean precipitation, with the strongest regional increases in the tropics (Fig.~\ref{fig:pr}f-h).
-The magnitude of the global-mean precipitation change is quantitatively similar to the GCM shown here and the robustly simulated magnitude of a $\approx 3\% \, \mathrm{K}^{-1}$ increase that is driven by increased radiative cooling \cite{jeevanjee18}.
+The magnitude of the global-mean precipitation change is quantitatively similar to the GCM shown here and the robustly simulated magnitude of a $\approx 3\% \, \mathrm{K}^{-1}$ increase that is driven by increased radiative cooling \cite{allen02, jeevanjee18}.

-One regional discrepancy is cBottle's weak increase in northern hemisphere midlatitude precipitation.
+One regional discrepancy is cBottle's weak increase in northern hemisphere mid-latitude.
 There are regions in the low latitudes, particularly over land and the subtropical oceans, where the GCM response is a decrease in precipitation and the ML models show similar behavior to varying degrees.
 This is broadly consistent with the thermodynamic, ``wet-get-wetter, dry-get-drier'' response \cite{held06}, which we evaluate next.

 Precipitation minus evaporation (P–E) is governed by the vertically integrated water vapor transport, which has thermodynamic increases under warming because the saturation vapor pressure of air increases with temperature according to the Clausius-Clapeyron relation \cite{held06}.
 We show changes in P-E in Fig.~\ref{fig:pminuse}.
 The evaporation field is unavailable in cBottle, so it is excluded.
-ACE2, NeuralGCM, and AM4 all exhibit the canonical ``wet-get-wetter, dry-get-drier'' response \cite{held06}, with enhanced P–E along the Intertropical Convergence Zone (ITCZ) and reduced P–E in subtropical subsidence regions (Fig \ref{fig:pminuse}).
-In addition, these models show deviations from the thermodynamic response approximated by $\alpha \Delta T(\bar{P}-\bar{E})$ (dashed lines in Fig \ref{fig:pminuse}), including a poleward expansion of subtropical dry zones.
+ACE2, NeuralGCM, and AM4 all exhibit the canonical ``wet-get-wetter, dry-get-drier'' response \cite{held06}, with increased P–E along the Intertropical Convergence Zone (ITCZ), reduced P–E in subtropical subsidence regions, and increased P-E in the extratropics (Fig. \ref{fig:pminuse}).
+In addition, these models show deviations from the thermodynamic response approximated by $\alpha \Delta T(\bar{P}-\bar{E})$ (dashed lines in Fig.~\ref{fig:pminuse}), including a poleward expansion of subtropical dry zones.
 This is an impressive degree of agreement with physical models for a non-trivial aspect of the response to warming.